JoshuaDaryl/tcgo-nov2024-challenge1/README.md

-#Technical Requirements
+# Technical Requirements
-Any programming language of your choice
+Programming language of your choice

 # Challenge